Frank Hardy: Power Without Glory

-His most famous work, Power Without Glory, was initially published in 1950 by Hardy himself, with the assistance of other members of the Communist Party.
-The novel is a fictionalised version of the life of a Melbourne businessman, John Wren, and is set largely in the fictitious Melbourne suburb of Carringbush (based on the actual suburb Collingwood).
+His most famous work, Power Without Glory, was completed whilst at Camp Eureka in 1949 and was published in 1950 by Hardy, with the assistance of other members of the Communist Party.
+The novel is a fictionalised version of the life of a Melbourne businessman, John Wren, and is set largely in the fictitious Melbourne suburb of Carringbush (based on the suburb of Collingwood).

-In 1950 Hardy was arrested for criminal libel and had to defend Power Without Glory in a celebrated case shortly after its publication.
-Prosecutors alleged that Power Without Glory criminally libelled John Wren's wife by implying that she had engaged in an extramarital affair.
-Hardy was acquitted and it was the last criminal libel case launched in Victoria; all subsequent libel cases have been civil.
+In 1950 Hardy was arrested for criminal libel and defended Power Without Glory in a celebrated case shortly after its publication.
+Prosecutors alleged that the book criminally libelled John Wren's wife by implying that she had engaged in an extramarital affair.
+Hardy was acquitted and it was the last criminal libel case launched in Victoria; all subsequent libel cases were civil matters.
 Hardy detailed the case in his book The Hard Way.

-Power Without Glory was filmed by the Australian Broadcasting Commission (ABC) in 1976 as a 26-episode television series adapted by Howard Griffiths and Cliff Green.
+In 1976, ABC-TV adapted the novel as a 26-episode television miniseries, produced by Howard Griffiths and Cliff Green.
+The series won numerous Logie, Penguin and Sammy Awards.

 Following the success of Power Without Glory, Hardy founded the Australasian Book Society.